DringendUrgentUrgente

 CRS's emergency aid projects focus on the delivery of relief supplies.

-«Our local presence and close cooperation with other local partners enables us to respond immediately and continuously to urgent needs, expand capacities and closely monitor safety.»CRS
+«Our local presence and close cooperation with other local partners enables us to respond immediately and continuously to urgent needs, expand capacities whenever possible and closely monitor safety.»CRS

-From October 2023 to the end of March 2024, CRS distributed the following relief supplies:
+From October 2023 to June 2024, CRS distributed the following relief supplies:

 families